-- allow access to those lands.
-Commercial and office use should be limited to the area above the 900-foot elevation mark. - 3.
-All lands that abut or can gain access from U.S. 23 are potential new professional office or commercial sites, provided strict access management standards are used with developer-built parallel access roads, such as the suggested new road "D" on the Comprehensive Plan. - 4.
-"Big Box" retail, meaning single stores with more than 65,000 square feet under one roof, is eligible for location within the Planned Commercial District provided it has access to U.S. 23. - 5.
-Maintain a minimum 125-foot structural setback from the U.S. 23 right-of-way. - 6.
-Multi-family residential development is recommended as a permitted use within newly zoned Planned Commercial Districts at a maximum density of five units per net developable acre.
-This density is suitable for empty nester style condominiums, which typically generate few school age children. - 7.
-For lands not served by centralized sewer, maintain a maximum density of one unit per net developable acre, and maintain a minimum lot size of 1 acre in FR-1 districts. - 8.
+- 1. For lands not served by centralized sewer, maintain a maximum density of one unit per net developable acre, and maintain a minimum lot size of 1 acre in FR-1 districts. - 2.
 The pockets of single-family homes on 1-acre lots east of U.S. 23 are directly adjacent to and becoming surrounded by Delaware.
 They lie outside the county sewer service area.
-The Plan recommends consideration for rezoning as Planned Residential Developments at a maximum density of 1.5 units per net developable acre, but it is unlikely these lands will redevelop in the Township due to the proximity of Delaware sewer, and exclusive water service agreements between Delaware and Del-Co Water. - For residential lands served by centralized sanitary sewer west of U.S. 23, consider rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved open space.
+The Plan recommends consideration for rezoning as Planned Residential Developments at a maximum density of 1.5 units per net developable acre, but it is unlikely these lands will redevelop in the Township due to the proximity of Delaware sewer, and exclusive water service agreements between Delaware and Del-Co Water. - For residential lands served by centralized sanitary sewer west of U.S. 23, consider rezoning for Planned Residential Developments at a maximum density of 1.25 units per net developable acre, with a minimum of 20% preserved open space. - 4.
+Multi-family residential development is recommended as a permitted use within Planned Commercial Districts at a maximum density of five units per net developable acre.
+This density is suitable for empty nester-style condominiums, which typically generate few school-age children.